zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_platform_integration_guide.md

 The API **must** be implemented by the system integrators for their targets.

+## Platform pin service

+This service is designed to perform secure pin services of the platform (e.g alternate function setting, pin mode setting, etc).
+The veneer implementation follows IOVEC API implementation, which allows the NS application to pack many pin service requests into one service call to reduce the overhead of the Secure-Non-Secure context switch.
+Since packing many service requests into one call is application and use-case specific, the API implementations in tfm_platform_api.c and tfm_platform_secure_api.c follow the one service in one veneer call design but the service implementation in tfm_platform_system.c is prepared to serve packed requests.

 ## Current Service Limitations

 The system reset functionality is only supported in isolation level 1.